Oregon Cryonics

 Suspended Animation

 Phase I: Structural preservation that we are able to perform with current technology.
-We have shown with Electron Micrographs that Phase I already works well.

 Phase II: Reconstruction of memories using very advanced Future Technology